swaggy66/M-ABSA/README.md

 ## Citation

-If the code is used in your research, please star our repo and cite our paper as follows:
+If the code or dataset is used in your research, please star our repo and cite our paper as follows:
 ```
 ```